TheCruzat/easy-html-invoice-generator/README.md

 ## Background

-Ultimately this is intended to be part of a larger project around time tracking, if you have ideas about how to handle content, please reach out.
+Ultimately this is intended to be part of a larger project around time tracking, if you have ideas about how to securely handle content, please reach out.
+For the time being, it's a useful standalone gadget.

 In 2005, I had just started engineering at a recording studio in Evanston IL, the manager told me "just invoice me" and I felt like a deer in headlights.
 I wasn't sure what information to include, how to format things, it was new and terrifying.
 I wanted to offer this little gizmo to the world to help anyone having that same moment to get past the panic to the payday.